lavanack/laurentvanacker.com/Windows Powershell/Office/Excel/readme.md

 # Windows PowerShell : Excel

-These are a simple demo scripts demonstrating how to interact with Microsoft Office With PowerShell.
+These are simple demo scripts demonstrating how to interact with Microsoft Office With PowerShell.

 Related blog posts:
 - https://laurentvanacker.com/index.php/tag/excel/